-The proposed Project would add 25 new units and approximately 80 new residents.
-However, since the Project site previously contained a mobile home park with residential units, the Project is actually reducing the number of residential units by residents by 25 and reducing the number of residents by 80.
-The project would therefore not result in an increase in the need for additional services, such as public libraries and post offices and would not require new or physically alter existing facilities to provide other services, the construction of which could cause significant environmental impacts.
+The proposed Project would add 65 "net" new units and approximately 207 "net" new residents.
+The additional residential units would result in an incremental increase in the need for additional services, such as public libraries and post offices.
+Because the Project area is already served by other services and the Project would result in a limited increase in population (less than 0.10% of current City population), the Project would not result in the need for new or physically altered facilities to provide other services, the construction of which could cause significant environmental impacts.
 As such, impacts would be less than significant.